-- The first step is to check that the batteries are in precisely and charged.
+- The first step is to check that the batteries are precisely charged.

-- Next, you should check that there is no debris blocking the battery compartment or any other obstruction preventing it from closing correctly; this includes dirt or dust build-up on any components inside like wires and circuit boards (if present).
+- Next, you should check that no debris is blocking the battery compartment or any other obstruction preventing it from closing correctly; this includes dirt or dust build-up on any components inside, like wires and circuit boards (if present).

 - Finally, if there are no signs of damage from these things, we recommend trying another set of fresh batteries because when one dies out, so do all others due to shared circuitry within each device.

 The Weiser lock keeps beeping.